 A cluster is generally used in computer networking when a person wants to refer to implementations of shared computing resources.
 Usually a cluster combines the resources of two or more computing devices which are capable of otherwise functioning separately for some common purpose; they are usually a workstation or a server device.

 A web server farm is a number of networked web servers, each one with access to content on the same site that functions as a cluster, theoretically.

 Though, purists debate the technical classification of a server farm as a cluster, while being dependent on the details of the hardware and software configuration.

 Servers at Home

-Since servers are simply software, people could run servers at home, accessible only to devices attached to their home network.
-As an example, certain network-aware hard drives use the Network attached storage server protocol to permit several PCs on the home network to access a shared set of files.
+Since servers are simply software, people can run servers from home, accessible only to devices attached to their home network.
+For example: certain network-aware hard drives use the Network attached storage server protocol to permit several PCs on the home network to access a shared set of files.